andreas-bauer/scout-plugin-demo/README.md

 # Scout Plugin Demo

 ## Build
-Ensure the `Demo.java` file in in the plugin folder of Scout.
+Ensure the `Demo.java` file is in the plugin folder of Scout.
 Than build the Java file with the `javac` command.

 `javac -cp "../Scout.jar" Demo.java`